-The Company owns a 100% interest of a property in the West Kootenay Mining District of British Columbia, Canada.
+The Company owns 100% interest in the Jumping Josephine Property, located in the West Kootenay Mining District of British Columbia, Canada.

-There were no current or future planned exploration activities on the Jumping Josephine Property.
+There are no current or future planned exploration activities on the Jumping Josephine Property.
 Accordingly, the Company reduced the carrying value of the Property to \$1 in a prior fiscal year.